department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 ### Can I get one-time dental care when I get out of the service?

-**You may be eligible for one-time dental care if you served on active duty for 90 days or longer during the Persion Gulf War era and all of these are true for you:**
+**You may be eligible for one-time dental care if you served on active duty for 90 days or longer during the Persian Gulf War era and all of these are true for you:**

 - You didn't receive a dishonorable discharge, **and**
 - You apply for dental care within 180 days of discharge or release, **and**